Joe McElderry: 2010–11: Wide Awake and Departure from Syco

 In 2010, McElderry recorded his debut album, Wide Awake, which was released on 25 October 2010.
 The first single released from Wide Awake was "Ambitions", a cover of a song by Norwegian band Donkeyboy.
 He filmed a music video for the song in September 2010.
 Ambitions premiered on BBC Radio One on 19 September 2010.
-The single went on sale on 8 October 2010 in Ireland.
-It went on sale by digital download in United Kingdom on 10 October 2010, with the physical CD available for purchase in the United Kingdom the following day.
-The song debuted at No. 6 on the UK Singles Chart and No. 4 on the Irish Chart.

 Wide Awake debuted at number 3 on the UK Albums Chart, with retail sales of 39,405 copies in the country during the album's first week of release.
 The album fell to number 20 on the chart the following week, and to number 40 the week after that.
 As of 4 December 2011, 101,454 copies of the album had been sold at retail in the United Kingdom.

 "Someone Wake Me Up" was the second single taken from the album.
 It was released as a single on 5 December 2010 in the United Kingdom.
 It debuted and peaked at number 68 on the UK Singles Chart.

-McElderry was approached by Twentieth Century Fox to record the specially written track, "There's A Place For Us", written by American songstress Carrie Underwood.
+McElderry was approached by Twentieth Century Fox to record the specially written track, "There's A Place For Us", written by American singer Carrie Underwood.
 The track features in the soundtrack to The Chronicles of Narnia: The Voyage of the Dawn Treader. and was also the B-side to "Someone Wake Me Up".
 The song was nominated for a Golden Globe Award in 2011 for Best Original Song – Motion Picture.